CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 ### Input Data Format

-Organize the seurat objects in a folder of your preference and when running SETUP.bash do as described in the installation steps.
+Organize the Seurat objects in a folder of your preference, and when running SETUP.bash Do as described in the installation steps.

 ### Run Analysis
-After running the containing open http://localhost:50362 [according port in compose.yml] Klick in the Files pane in rstudio on the demo folder and open the demo_of_generate_heatmaps.Rmd file then run the whole Rmd file by clicking on Run and then Run ALL or as a shortcut Ctrl+Alt+R
+After running the container open http://localhost:50362 [according port in compose.yml] Click in the Files pane in RStudio on the demo folder and open the demo_of_generate_heatmaps.Rmd file, then run the whole Rmd file by clicking on Run and then Run AL,L or as a shortcut Ctrl+Alt+R

-To reproduce the paper's heatmaps open the file generate_heatmaps.Rmd and follow same steps.
+To reproduce the paper's heatmaps, open the file generate_heatmaps.Rmd and follow same steps.

 ### Outputs [Figures]